huynguyen-hl/project-identity-resolver/README.md

 ### Amazon Web Services (AWS)

-For production environments,
+For the production environment, we recommend using IAM roles to enhance security and eliminate the need to hardcode AWS credentials.
+To more details about using IAM roles, please refer to the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).
-use Amazon Web Services to store files in an S3 bucket.
+Use Amazon Web Services to store files in an S3 bucket.

 Example: